-We thank the reviewer for highlighting this important point.
-In response, we have added a simulation evaluating the performance of KDPS using a composite phenotype defined from two independent binary traits.
+Reviewer 1 – Response 3: We thank the reviewer for highlighting this important point.
+To address this concern, we have added a simulation evaluating the performance of KDPS using a composite phenotype defined using two independent binary traits.
 The simulation demonstrates KDPS’s ability to prioritize individuals who meet multiple criteria by leveraging composite weights.
-These results are now reported in the Results and Discussion sections and summarized in Supplementary Table S2: (In more complex scenarios where multiple phenotypes of interest … compared to equal-weight pruning).
+These results are detailed in the Results (lines 211-217) and Discussion (lines 255-261) sections and summarized in Supplementary Table S2:

+“In more complex scenarios where multiple phenotypes of interest are involved, KDPS also demonstrated the capability to maximize targeted subject retainment based on a composite weight.
+A simulation involving two independent binary phenotypes (~20% prevalence each) showed that applying composite weights, prioritizing subjects with both traits, resulted in a 42% (19 to 27) increase in the number of retained individuals with both conditions compared to equal-weight pruning (Supplementary Table S2).”

+“Moreover, the use of composite weights enables highly flexible prioritization strategies, allowing users to specify phenotype combinations such as categorical values of a particular type (e.g., case status) in addition to a numeric variable within a defined range (e.g., BMI between 18–25).
+This capacity broadens the applicability of KDPS to complex study designs, enabling tailored subject retention across diverse phenotype-driven analytical objectives.”

-Reviewer: 2 Comments to the Author
+Reviewer #2 Comments to the Author

 This study (BIB-25-0577) introduces the Kinship Decouple and Phenotype Selection (KDPS) tool, designed to improve subject selection in genetic and epidemiological research by incorporating phenotype prioritization.
 While the tool demonstrates promising capabilities, several aspects require further clarification and investigation: